zzeebbii/bwa-project/README.md

 - [ ] Creative use of any Django app to implement some bonus feature

 ## Pages and navigation
+TBD.
+Pages and navigation depends on the finalized views, models and templates.
+They will be added once we finalize those.

 ## Technological considerations